nthreads/cookiecutter-android-template/README.md

 # Android Boilerplate template using Cookiecutter

-A [cookiecutter](https://github.com/cookiecutter/cookiecutter) :cookie: template for bootstrapping new Android Tutorial projects
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) :cookie: template for bootstrapping new Android projects

 ## Usage